Share with others:

 1. Should I choose chiropractic, physiotherapy, or a combination of both?

 The choice depends on your condition, movement goals, and personal preference.
 Chiropractic care focuses on joint mobility and spinal alignment, while physiotherapy enhances muscle function, flexibility, and movement coordination.
-A consultation helps determine whether chiropractic, physiotherapy, or a combined approach is best suited to your needs.
+A consultation helps determine whether chiropractic, physiotherapy, or a combined approach is an option suited to your needs.

 2. What happens during a session that combines chiropractic and physiotherapy?